Fabian Ver: Later life and death

 After the tumultuous snap elections of 1986, the First EDSA Revolution broke out.
 During a television conference, Ver insistently advised Marcos to give him orders to fire on the swelling number of protesters, but Marcos refused to and gave the order to disperse the crowd without shooting.
-However, Ver later confirmed that Marcos approved the kill order after the general met with Marine commandant General Artemio Tadiar.

 Following the Revolution, Ver and his family along with the Marcoses were exiled to Hawaii.
 Facing federal racketeering charges, Ver left the United States using a Paraguayan passport, and transited to Austria, then finally to Mannheim, Germany where he joined his younger children.
 He was not allowed to return to the country during the administration of Presidents Corazon Aquino and Fidel V. Ramos.
 He returned during the presidency of Joseph Estrada but faced lawsuits that linked him to the assassination of Ninoy Aquino and fall guy Rolando Galman.

-In November 21, 1998, Ver died of pulmonary complications in a hospital in Bangkok, Thailand, two months before his 79th Birthday.
+On November 21, 1998, Ver died of pulmonary complications in a hospital in Bangkok, Thailand, two months before his 79th birthday.

-Pop culture
+In popular culture

 Ver was played by Mervyn Samson in the 1988 television film A Dangerous Life and by Robin Padilla in the 2022 movie Maid in Malacañang.